-A. Discussion Forums (50 points)
+A. Discussion Forums - 20 points

-You will be required to respond to instructor-led prompts related to the readings and post subjects, comment, and discuss accordingly on those posted by peers on Canvas.
-There will be approximately 9 discussion boards over the semester worth 5 points each.
+You will be required to respond to instructor-led prompts related to the readings or weekly topics and post subjects, comment, and discuss accordingly on those posted by peers on Canvas.
+There will be approximately 4 discussion boards over the semester worth 5 points each.
 Specific due dates will be posted on Canvas.
-The instructor will observe the quality and quantity of student participation in class and online, and will offer feedback as appropriate.
-Students will be assigned one discussion board per semester to summarize/synthesize and report back to the class (5 points).
+The instructor will observe the quality and quantity of student participation in class and online and will offer feedback as appropriate.
+See the Start Here module for more information about the Discussion Forum Posting Expectations.